Matoseb/GraphQLFieldtypeRepeaterMatrix/Readme.md

 ---
 ### TODO
-- Only show possible fields per matrix types.
+- Only allow possible fields per matrix types in the schema.
-- Add matrix type as names and not as number.
+- Add matrix type as names and not as integers.
+Easier to read.
-- Support for mutations / inputfield.
+- Support for mutations / inputfields.

 ---
 ### Feel free to contribute!
 - [ProcessWire Forum - GraphQL for ProcessWire](https://processwire.com/talk/topic/15397-graphql-for-processwire/page/12/#comments)